Lease agreements don’t always start on the first of the month.

 How to Calculate Prorated Rent

-All of them work based on the same premise: you calculate the daily rental rate, then multiply that by the number of days that the lease is in effect.
 For example, if the daily rate is $50, and there are six days remaining in the month when the lease term starts, the tenant owes $300 in prorated rent.

 Alternatively, you can use the actual number of days in that current month.
-So in March, you would divide the monthly rent by 31 days to calculate the per diem (daily) rate, rather than 30 days in April.
+So, in March, you would divide the monthly rent by 31 days to calculate the per diem (daily) rate rather than 30 days in April.
 In this case, the number of days in February depends on whether it’s a leap year.

 Or you can calculate the per diem rent annually.
 Multiply the monthly rent by 12 for the total yearly rent, then divide that annual rent by 365 days in the year (366 in a leap year) for a daily rent payment rate.
+But, again, per diem rent calculation expands on the monthly calculation, so it’s honestly better to calculate it per month.

-Note that some states require you to use a specific method for how to calculate prorated rent.
+Note that some states require you to use a specific method to calculate prorated rent.
 California, for instance, requires you to use the flat 30 days’ banker’s month method for how prorated rent is calculated.

 What is prorated rent?
 Easy, that’s what.